 The castle’s facade with its 24 windows gets turned into an advent calendar, and four hundred Christmas trees are placed around the castle.
 The Christmas market in Hellbrunn is not one of the traditional Christmas markets in Salzburg.
 It began in 2001, but there is no question that it’s one of the prettiest in the area.

 While the trick fountains are the most popular feature of Hellbrunn, there is also the palace itself, the Salzburg Zoo, a vast park with ornate ponds, a folklore museum, a hidden theater carved in stone, and last but not least, the Sound of Music Gazebo.
 These are the reasons why Hellbrunn is not popular among tourists, but the recreational are of many locals.
 To get to Hellbrunn, it only takes 20 minutes by bus, and the bus, as well as every paid attraction, is included in the Salzburg Card.
-Alternatively, Hellbrunn is an excellent destination for a walk or a bike ride along the old-price archbishops’ avenue.
+Alternatively, Hellbrunn is an excellent destination for a walk or a bike ride along the old-prince archbishops’ avenue.